fergalquinn77/ci-project4-fq-linkbuilder/README.md

 For this project, I used the Montserrat font.
 This font was used in the Logo (designed in [Canva](http://www.canva.com)).
 The font is simple and not too stylised.
 I feel it works well for this particular project.

 # **Agile Development Process**
 I used the Agile Process for development of this web application.
+I used user story feasability chart to work out what user stories were best to focus my efforts on.
+I used the Kandan board on Github to track progress.

 # **Features**
 ## **Site Navigation**